jbseg/Test-Automation-Tool/README.md

 ----------------------------------------------
 TOTAL              765     44    94%
 ```
 it first compares all the test files to their correct output and simultaneuosly runs coverage on all of them.
+For more coverage documentation click [here](https://coverage.readthedocs.io/en/v4.5.x/)

 If there are any mistakes or improvements I can make please let me know!! :)